1999 County Championship

-The 1999 PPP Healthcare County Championship was pivotal in the history of the County Championship for two reasons.
-The first was that it was the 100th officially organised running of the Championship.
+The 1999 PPP Healthcare County Championship was the 100th officially organised running of the Championship.

-The second reason was that for the first time, the decision was made to split the championship into two divisions.
-The top nine teams would populate the first division the following year with the bottom nine teams going into the second division.
+It was the last County Championship to be run as a single division.
+The decision was made to split the championship into two divisions, with the top nine teams from the 1999 season to populate the first division in 2020, and the bottom nine teams going into the second division.

 The sponsorship by Britannic Assurance came to an end with PPP (Private Patients Plan) Healthcare taking over and Surrey won the Championship.